That's Hilarious

-"That's Hilarious" is a song recorded and produced by American singer Charlie Puth.
+"That's Hilarious" is a song recorded and produced by American singer-songwriter Charlie Puth.
 It was released through Atlantic Records as the second single from his third studio album, Charlie, on April 8, 2022.
-Puth wrote the song with Jacob Kasher.
+Puth wrote the song with Jacob Kasher Hindlin.
 Before the release of this emotionally-charged power ballad single, a tear-filled Charlie Puth warned his audience that the song was the toughest song for him to write, record, and release, as it chronicled some of the darkest moments of his life going through a difficult breakup.
-A acclaimed review from billboard says "He might finally have the last laugh with this one".